 - Execution Risk

-At Propel(x), our unique diligence capability connects investors with Experts.
-Investors may also refer their own experts.
-Ultimately, our goal is to get 3-5 experts to participate in the discussion, so that investors may get a well-rounded picture of the specific technology risks.
+At Propel(x), our unique diligence capability connects tech startup investors with Experts.
+Investors may also refer their own experts for tech startup investment.
+Ultimately, our goal is to get 3-5 experts to participate in the discussion, so that tech startup investors may get a well-rounded picture of the specific technology risks.

 Overall, our framework for diligence on deep technology startups comes in handy to quickly gauge companies.
 It also helps us to structure our conversations with experts, customers and the management to ensure we are being systematic and exhaustive.